 Note that instead of using candy molds, you can roll out the dough and use cookie cutters to cut the dough.
 You will need to refrigerate the dough for an hour before rolling it out.
 You may need to add more oat flour if the dough is too sticky to roll out.

+Store the treats in an airtight container at room temperature.
 A dog treat jar is best so they are not mistaken for human treats.
-Here are some cute ones on Amazon:
+They will last up to 7 days.

 📌 Pin this to save and share 📌